besi/split-flap-clock/Readme.md

 One assembled PCB which functions as the main board can drive four split flap digits including itself as well as three additional passive digits.
 Looking from the front of the clock / calendar the unit with the populated PCB is to the very left with the barrel jack protruding outward to the left side.

 - On the three unpopulated PCBs the Hall sensors circuitry above the spool axis has to be provided.
 For this R7 can be shortened using a solder bridge, the Hall sensor (AH1815-W7) as well as the R1 resistor (10k 0603) need to be mounted.
 C1 (100nF 0603) can be omitted: ![a](assets/hall-sensor-circuitry.png)

-- Using M3 screws mount all four motors directly to the corresponding PCB using the spacer where it says "28BYJ-48".
+- Using M3x5 screws mount all four motors directly to the corresponding PCB using the spacer where it says "28BYJ-48".
 The nuts go to the other side of the PCB where the spacer has two cutouts for both nuts.

 - On the main board connect the motor to the "Motor A" connector.
 The cable can be looped and secured using a zip tie threaded through the two holes next to the motor.

+- On the main board solder the three switches and the RGB LED to the backside of the PCB.

 - Solder the DCF77 connector to the pcb and temporarily tape the ferrite antenna to the PCB to protect the thin copper wires from the coil around the antenna.

-- Add cog wheels with the screws on two different sides
+- Add cog wheels with the M3x8 screws on two different sides
 - Add the spacer
 - Add the cover
 - Connect all hall sensors